-You can define how much video to back up by changing the start and end times and dates.
-You can also select which camera you wish to back up.
+You can define how much video to copy by changing the start and end times and dates.
+You can also select which camera you wish to copy.

 Highlight the File Name box and press the 🗗 button.
 A virtual keyboard appears.
-Enter a file name for the video you are backing up and select Close.
+Enter a file name for the video you are copying and select Close.
 The DVR will automatically add the camera number (for example "01") and ".exe" to the file name.
 If you want to save the file in a specific folder, enter the folder name followed by a "/".
 For example: "folder/filename"

-Once you have given the video a file name, highlight the Start button and press the 🖃 button.
-The DVR will display the drive capacity, the backup file size and ask if you want to continue.
+Once you have given the video a file name, highlight the Start button and press the 🗗 button to start clip copy.

+When you select the USB CD-RW, the DVR will display the drive capacity, the clip size and ask if you want to continue.